 II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-(Core)

-II.B.3.b) Physician faculty members must:

-II.B.3.b).(1) have current certification in the specialty by the judged acceptable to the Review Committee.
-(Core)

-American Board of Ophthalmology or the American Osteopathic Board of Ophthalmology and Otolaryngology - Head and Neck Surgery, or possess qualifications residency program education must be approved by the program director.
-(Core)
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Ophthalmology or the American Osteopathic Board of Ophthalmology and Otolaryngology - Head and Neck Surgery, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director. ^(Core)

-II.B.3.c) Any non-physician faculty members who participate in